Looking to add a seasonal touch to your bedroom? Don’t miss these incredibly simple master bedroom decorating ideas for spring!

 I love a good flowering branch.
 This one may or may not have been clipped right off a tree on the side of the road.

-The faux fiddle leaf fig tree functions as a nice green focal point, too… I have this one (which I do like), though I’ve actually been drawn to the more sparsely leafed ones like this lately.
+The faux fiddle leaf fig tree functions as a nice green focal point, too… I have a full one (similar to this) which I do like, though I’ve actually been drawn to the more sparsely leafed ones like this lately.
 I also have a few readers who say this one is amazing… In short, you can’t go wrong!

 5. Layer with small cut flowers